Photo by Jay Semple

 I also discuss him in Letters from the American Desert: Signposts of a Journey, A Vision, 2008.

-Robert Hayden appears as a character in my epic poem The Parliament of Poets.
-About a third of the canto is excerpted in the following reading at the Austin International Poetry Festival, September 28, 2012, in Austin, Texas, at BookWoman, a feminist bookstore.
+Epic Poetry Reading.
+Hayden appears as a character in my epic poem The Parliament of Poets.
+About a third of the canto is excerpted in the reading below at the Austin International Poetry Festival, September 28, 2012, in Austin, Texas, at BookWoman, a feminist bookstore.
 Copyright (c) 2012 Frederick Glaysher.

 Re-Centering: The Turning of the Tide and Robert Hayden